ToolUse/llmcommit/README.md

    ollama pull llama3.1
    ```

-4. Make changes to your git repo and run:
+4. After adding your changes to your git repo, run:

    ```bash
    lcg